Willie Henderson (musician): 1970s

-In 1970, Willie Henderson & The Soul Explosions had the single, "Funky Chicken (Part 1)" bw "Funky Chicken (Part 2)" released on Brunswick 755429.
+In 1970, Willie Henderson & The Soul Explosions released the single "Funky Chicken (Part 1)" bw "Funky Chicken (Part 2)" on Brunswick 755429.
 For the week ending February 7, 1970, Willie Henderson & the Soul Explosions' "Funky Chicken (Pt.
 1)" had entered the Record World Top 50 R&B chart at #45.
 Also, on that week in the same chart, Rufus Thomas's single, "Do the Funky Chicken" had moved up from #41 to #26.
 It was also at #1 on the Nor Cal One Stop (San Francisco) chart, ahead of Rufus Thomas's version which was at #2.
 "Bridge over Troubled Water" by Simon and Garfunkel was at #3.

 Two singles that Henderson produced "Love Uprising" by Otis Leavill (Dakar 620) and "Let Me Back In" by Tyrone Davis (Dakar 621) were released in October, 1970.

 In a Record World article dated May 12, 1973, it was confirmed that Henderson had resigned from the Chicago branch of Brunswick Records where he held the positions of music director and producer.
 He was now heading his own production company, Now Sound Records.
 With nothing set in concrete for national distribution, he had taken on veteran record administrator Don Clay as his administration assistant.
 One role for Clay was to set policies for the new label.
 One new act he had already signed to his label was night club performer and singer, Ms. Azie Mortimer.
 Henderson was also releasing his own recording "Dance Master" on the label.

 He produced the single "I Wish It Was Me" for Tyrone Davis.
-Reviewed in the Hits of the Week section of Record World's Jan 5, 1974 issue, the reviewer said it was every bit as good as David's hit from the previous year, "There it Is".
+Reviewed in the Hits of the Week section of Record Worlds Jan 5, 1974 issue, the reviewer said it was every bit as good as David's hit from the previous year, "There it Is".
 The review also said that it was a terrific Henderson production full of hit sounds and riffs.

-For the week ending July 13, 1974, "Dance Master" was at #95, and had been in the Cash Box Top 100 chart for two weeks.
+For the week ending July 13, 1974, funky instrumental "Dance Master Part 1" was at #95, and had been in the Cash Box Top 100 chart for two weeks.
 It entered the Record World Singles chart at #85 on June 22.
 "Dance Master" had also moved up from #65 to #53 on the Record World R&B Singles chart.

 He and Hilltak Records president Hillery Johnson put together a group called Broadway that had four female singers, with the lead singer was Patti Williams.
-They were signed to the Hilltak label.
-He co-composed most of their album which was released on the label.
+They were signed to the Hilltak label.Cash Box, February 24, 1979 - Page 14 Personal Contact With Artists Is Hilltak Priority by Michael Glynn He co-composed most of their album which was released on the label.
 In April, Broadway brought in another chart hit for Hilltak Records with Henderson's composition, "This Funk is Made for Dancing" which got to #83 on the R&B chart.